ZOKEYE/TIP/README.md

 ## Citation
 If you have any question regarding our paper or codes, please feel free to start an issue or email Keyi Zhou (keyezhou@163.com).

-If you have used our 25nt-value or TIP model in your research, please kindly cite the following publications:
+If you have used our RBV model or TIP model in your research, please kindly cite the following publications:

 ```
 @article {TIP,